 Of course, any breed of sheep can be selected to produce larger

 lamb crops, though it requires a long-term commitment, as

-litter size is only 10 percent heritable.
+litter size is only about 10 percent heritable.
 In addition, a high

 litter size is only advantageous if quality lambs are produced and the extra lambs can be raised

 to market profitably.
-It is important that litter size be matched to the production environment.
+It is very important that reproductive rate be matched to the production environment.